ropensci-archive/doidata/README.md

 Simple repository data access

-_This is mostly an idea I am hoping others will pick up - Noam_
+_This is mostly an idea I am hoping others will join in on.
+Feel free to throw ideas in the issues or [amend this README](https://github.com/ropenscilabs/doidata/edit/master/README.md)! - Noam_

 # Introduction